gnotong/notbnb/README.md

 # NOTBNB WEBSITE Example

+### INSTALL

+- install locally:

+To also ahve assets locally
+    - nodejs
+    - npm
+    - composer

+To run docker
+    - docker
+    - docker-compose
+- clone the repo
+- go to the root directory where docker-compose is located
+- run docker-compose up -d
+- go to the php container and enable db, migrations
+- you are ready to go

 ### Contains
 - Développer une application Symfony complexe
 - Maîtriser le concept de Controllers et de Routes paramétrées ou pas